 DR. BRIAN LAMONT JOHNSON

-Dr. Brian L. Johnson, the seventh president of Tuskegee University, was appointed by the Tuskegee University Board of Trustees on April 30, 2014 and served as President until June 30, 2017, President Johnson's legacy is one of transforming Tuskegee University into a 21st Century, data-informed, outcomes-oriented and knowledge-based institution of first choice.
-The Tuskegee University Strategic Plan, "The Tuskegee Trajectory (2015-2020)" and its Working Visioning Document sets forth the baseline and desired outcomes the university has achieved that aptly describes the motto of the 7th Presidency of Tuskegee University: #TrustTheTuskegeeTradition #TrustTheTuskegeeTrajectory.
+Dr. Brian L. Johnson, the seventh president of Tuskegee University, was appointed by the Tuskegee University Board of Trustees on April 30, 2014 and served as President until June 30, 2017.
+Johnson's legacy was one of transforming Tuskegee University into a 21st Century, data-informed, outcomes-oriented and knowledge-based institution of first choice.
+The Tuskegee University Strategic Plan, "The Tuskegee Trajectory (2015-2020)" and its Working Visioning Document set forth the baseline and desired outcomes the university achieved that aptly described the motto of the 7th Presidency of Tuskegee University: #TrustTheTuskegeeTradition #TrustTheTuskegeeTrajectory.
 Dr. Johnson and his family created a $100,000 endowed scholarship for Tuskegee University students.